wsfreund/DotFiles/readme.md

 which can improve produtivity.
 On this package, many configurations that were found to be useful through these years are shared and enabled by default so that new comers can improve their learning curve to the command line.
-Everyone is invited to help in this task so that users can take the most of the dark terminal (yes, b/c dark terminals rulez!) world.
+Everyone is invited to help in this task so that users can make the most of the dark terminal (yes, b/c dark terminals rulez!) world.

 Mainly, three major command line commands will be changed: the shell